JerichoJones/Old-STAK-Support-Guide/README.md

 ## How to Submit an Issue Like A Boss!
 ---
+**_How-TO and tuning your hardware is not within the scope of Github support and will most likely be ignored._**

-_How-TO type questions are better suited to forums such as [REDDIT](https://www.reddit.com/r/MoneroMining/new/).
+_How-TO and tuning type questions are better suited to forums such as [REDDIT](https://www.reddit.com/r/MoneroMining/new/).
 There is a much larger audience of people that have probably already been through and resolved the same issue._